-The Gets approach was also used to determine the most parsimonious dynamic model, which captures the short-run movements governing the long-run relationship (see Table 6.3).
-The diagnostic tests results indicate that the model is adequately specified, as the residuals do not violate the classical statistical assumptions of normality, serial independence and homoscedasticity, and the parameters are stable and the model is well specified.
+The general-to-specific approach, popularised by Hendry et al (1978), was used to determine the most parsimonious dynamic model, which captures the short-run movements governing the longrun relationship (see Table 2b).
+The diagnostic tests results indicate that the model is adequately specified, as the residuals do not violate the classical statistical assumptions of normality, serial independence and homoscedasticity.
 With regard to the short-run dynamics, the capital account measure and real income have the expected a priori signs, confirming the earlier analysis.
-In particular, the short-run impact of capital account liberalisation (0.8 percent), assuming a 1 percent change, is about twice its long-run effect, while in the case of real income or the transactions variable the long-run impact is about one-third greater than the short-run influence.
-The estimated coefficient on the average propensity to import indicates a strong negative effect on reserves demand, which is in accordance with the tenets of the Keynesian open economy model, but is opposite to the long-run result, which gives credence to the viewpoint of Frankel (1974, 1980).
+In particular, the short-run impact of capital account liberalisation (0.8 percent), assuming a one percent change, is about twice its long-run effect, while in the case of real income or the transactions variable the long-run impact is about one-third greater than the short-run influence.
+The estimated coefficient on the average propensity to import indicates a strong negative effect on reserves demand, which is in accordance with the tenets of the Keynesian open economy model, but is opposite to the long-run result, which gives credence to the view point of Frankel (1974, 1980).
 While no long-run relationships were found between public debt service payments and reserves, statistically significant negative impacts were found in the short run.
-An even more interesting finding is that net lending to the Central Government by the Central Bank and the variability measure were found not to be statistically significant in either the short run or long run, which is a quite surprising result.
-The error-correction term indicates a relatively rapid speed of adjustment (70 percent each period) to the longrun equilibrium.
+Even more interesting is that net lending to the central government by the central bank and the variability measure were found not to be statistically significant in either the short run or long run, which is a quite surprising result.
+The error-correction term indicates a relatively rapid speed of adjustment (70 percent each period) to the long-run equilibrium.
 Therefore, a shock to the system would take just about eight months to be corrected.

-6. Concluding Remarks
+Concluding Remarks

-The policy environment in Barbados has changed during the past five years.
+The policy environment has changed during the past five years.
 In particular, the process of liberalisation has been associated with an increased demand for reserves and as such a critical look at its impact is warranted.
 Therefore, the preceding analysis attempted to shed some light on the main determinants of international reserve demand for the small, open, fixed exchange rate economy of Barbados.
-The long-run and short-run results were similar, indicating that the demand for international reserves was positively related to real income and capital account liberalisation.
-Quite unexpectedly, reserve holdings were influenced negatively by Central Bank lending to the Central Government.
+The long run and short-run results were similar, indicating that the demand for international reserves was positively related to real income, the propensity to import and capital account liberalisation.
+Quite unexpectedly, reserve holdings were influenced negatively by central bank lending to the central government.
 In addition, the relatively high speed of adjustment indicates that reserve management has been fairly active, with an average 70 percent deviation from the long-run equilibrium eliminated within one year.